 This course will include all of the topics of Mathematics RR223 but with more rigorous treatment.

 This course may be taken only with the approval of the Department of Mathematics.

-Thomas & Finney, Calculus and Analytic Geometry (6th Ed.)
+Leithold, The Calculus with Analytic Geometry (5th Ed.)
 Zill, A First Course in Differential Equations with Applications (3rd Ed.)